contactlab/saray-docker/README.md

 The `data` folder with the stubbed APIs should be placed within the `root` directory of the project.

-> NOTE: The `docker-compose.yml` can be modified and re-builded as you want.
+> NOTE: The `docker-compose.yml` can be modified and re-built as you want.

 # Run